 I’ve saved the easiest for last.
 The trigger group, including trigger, hammer, sear, and associated springs, are no-lube parts!
 To clean that area, you don’t really need to disassemble anything, just spray it out with a degreaser like brake cleaner or Birchwood Casey Gun Scrubber.
 Don’t oil anything after you clean—that will just attract dust and powder.
 Later in the series, we’ll take a look at dry lubricant options that may or may not make sense for trigger parts.

 These are some of the shortcuts I use.
 How about you?
-Got any killer cleaning tips to share with the rest of us?
+Got any killer cleaning tips, other AR-15 cleaning tools or know of the best AR-15 cleaning kit and would like to share with the rest of us?

 Tom McHale is the author of the Insanely Practical Guides book series that guides new and experienced shooters alike in a fun, approachable, and practical way.
 His books are available in print and eBook format on Amazon.